-The visit was organized in close collaboration with the Embassy of the Kingdom of the Netherlands in Yemen and supported by the Embassy of the Republic of Yemen to the Netherlands.
-Tailored to Yemen’s pressing water needs, the programme aimed to strengthen the Ministry’s technical expertise and decision-making capacity while establishing a roadmap for sustainable desalination projects in Southern Yemen.
+The visit was organised in close collaboration with the Embassy of the Kingdom of the Netherlands in Yemen and supported by the Embassy of the Republic of Yemen to the Netherlands.
+The sixteen-member delegation from Yemen’s Ministry of Water and Environment, was led by His Excellency Tawfiq AbdulWahid Ali Al-Shargabi.
+Tailored to Yemen’s pressing water needs, the programme aimed to strengthen the Ministry’s technical expertise and decision-making capacity while establishing a roadmap for sustainable desalination projects and related water challenges in Aden governorate.

 “An excellent programme.
 We were provided with a comprehensive understanding of seawater intrusion mitigation techniques and resource optimisation.”

-The five-day visit in October offered a comprehensive overview of Dutch expertise in water management and included:
+The visit focused on desalination techniques and offered an overview of Dutch and international expertise in water governance, including:

 Find out more about our expertise.